Bionif92/Cursos-de-Programacion/Javascript.md

 ### How not to do add polyfills for ECMA standards ❌

-Well, a non ideal way is to install corejs package and import it at the top of index.js file
+Well, a non ideal way is to install corejs package (collection of polyfills) and import it at the top of index.js file

 ````bash
 npm i core-js